wyz960521/tesa/README.md

 $ ./tesa -h (./tesa)
 ```

 Take a look at `example` (fasta file) first.
-And try to run tesa under a specific length, now we can handle length of segments during two-stage alignment (potential motifs) more than or equal to 5 (controlled in write_block.c line 256).
+Then try to run tesa under a specific length, now we can handle length of segments during two-stage alignment (potential motifs) more than or equal to 5 (controlled in write_block.c line 256).

 ```console
 $ ./tesa -i example -l 14